intelagense/100Devs-Discord-Help/README.md

 💡 There are many more powerful tools you can use in search.
 For more in-depth information check out the [Discord guide to using search (external link)](https://support.discord.com/hc/en-us/articles/115000468588-Using-Search)

 ### Best time to ask questions
 Any time you find yourself stuck on something for more than 20 minutes is the best time to hop on Discord and ask questions.
-However the amount of active members in the help channels varies greatly throughout the day and also week to week.
+However the amount of active members in the help channels varies greatly throughout the day and also from week to week.

 ### What are code blocks?
 One of Discord's features is that it uses 'Markdown' syntax to display text.
 You can surround the code you type in chat with backticks and it will be displayed in a way that is easier for other developers to read.